mmularski/ckad-exams/ckad-tasks/exam-1/task-07-poddisruptionbudget/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-1-task-07`.
-- Deploy a high-availability application with multiple replicas.
-- Create a PodDisruptionBudget named `ha-pdb` with the following configuration:
+- Create a Deployment named `ha-app` with 3 replicas using nginx image and label `app=ha-app`.
-  - `minAvailable`: `2`
-  - `selector`: should match pods with label `app=ha-app`
-- The PDB should ensure minimum availability during voluntary disruptions.
+- Create a PodDisruptionBudget named `ha-pdb` for the `ha-app` Deployment to ensure a minimum of 2 pods are always available during voluntary disruptions.

 ## Deliverables
 - All required manifests in the `prep/` directory.